qc-tum/chemtensor/README.md

 Building
 --------
-The code requires the BLAS, LAPACKE and HDF5 development libraries.
-These can be installed via `sudo apt install libblas-dev liblapacke-dev libhdf5-dev` (on Ubuntu Linux) or similar.
+The code requires the BLAS, LAPACKE, HDF5 and Python 3 development libraries with NumPy.
+These can be installed via `sudo apt install libblas-dev liblapacke-dev libhdf5-dev python3-dev python3-numpy` (on Ubuntu Linux) or similar.

 From the project directory, use `cmake` to build the project:
 ```